mauriciopoppe/blog/site/content/notes/backing-track-for-open-mic.md

 ```

-Finally let's join the bass, drums, other, piano tracks with `ffmpeg` into the combined file `combined.mp3`.
+Finally, let's join the bass, drums, other, and piano tracks with `FFmpeg` into the combined file `combined.mp3`.

 ```
 cd separated/htdemucs_6s/Prince\ Royce\ -\ Dec.\ 21\ \(Official\ Video\)\ \[A9B1Uo-VQas\]/